On-page SEO refers to everything you can do, within your website, to optimize your content for better rankings on search engines.

-The meta description is an attribute or HTML tag of limited length, generally of one or two sentences, which is used to provide readers with a concise and concise preview of the content of a web page.
+The meta description is an attribute or HTML tag of limited length, generally of one or two sentences, which is used to provide readers a concise preview of the content of a web page.

 For this reason, the meta description is used to bring a reader from the Google results page to your site, and it is one of the tools to win a click at the expense of competitors.
 Therefore, meta descriptions can be defined as a means of generating click-throughs from search engines.

-Meta descriptions are not a ranking factor, but they can increase your click-through rate (CTR) on Google, giving a boost to rankings.
+Meta descriptions are not a ranking factor, but they can increase your organic click-through rate (CTR), giving a boost to rankings.

 You can keep these tips in mind as you create compelling meta descriptions:

 - Explain the title tag.
 Add descriptions and features that you would not be able to put in the title.